-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - c What does CABG stand for

 - e This is when blood vessels are grafted to bypass obstruction.

-5 Multiple Choice Questions
+5 Multiple choice questions

 - How do you get target heart rate

 Cardiac Catheterization → This is when coronary arteries are injected with contrast dye.
 It evaluates narrowing or occlusions of arteries.